IISERM/Date-A-Programmer/index.md

 <hr color="black">

-(b) But you came to know that your valentine (being a data minor nerd) feels like 2D heart is for Nibba-Nibbi and now you need to upgrade your plot into a 3-D heart (can't buy gifts kyuki INSPIRE nhi milta).
+(b) But your valentine (being a physics major and data science minor) feels like 2D heart is for Nibba-Nibbi and now you need to upgrade your plot into a 3-D heart (can't buy gifts kyuki INSPIRE nhi milta).

 ### Input

 No input for this part

 ### Output

 A 3D heart printed on screen

 <p>